 Buttigieg said he would use diplomatic, economic and cyber tools to ensure Russia doesn't exploit weaknesses in U.S. elections.

 "Their unacceptable interference in our elections weakened America both by helping to elect an unstable administration and by eroding confidence in our democracy itself," he said.

-He said he fears one day we will receive news of the first U.S. casualty of the war on terrorism who was born after Sept.
+He said he fears the day when news emerges of the first U.S. casualty in the war on terrorism involving someone who was born after Sept.
 11, 2001.